-Of course, the critics will immediately deploy their arsenal of clichés when it comes to describing those who take an interest in the group’s meetings: “conspiracy theory”, “fanatics”, etc. But it is legitimate to question the role of this group which every year attracts the financial, political and journalistic elite.
+Of course, the critics will immediately deploy their arsenal of clichés when it comes to describing those who take an interest in the group’s meetings: “conspiracy theory”, “fanatics”, etc. But it is legitimate to question the role of this group which every year draws the world’s financial, political and journalistic elite.
 Such a concentration of power inevitably has an impact on everybody’s life.

 David Rockefeller reminds us in his Memoirs that he co-founded the Bilderberg Group in 1954 with the highly influential Joseph Retinger, who was very closely linked to the globalist movement at that time.
 Retinger played a vital role in the organisation of the 1948 Hague Congress, which laid the foundations of the European Union.

-Although we know the agenda items (politics, economics, defence…), it is not possible to find out what was said at the group’s meetings, as they are subject to “Chatham House rules”.
-Chatham House, the English equivalent of the American Council on Foreign Relations (CFR), was founded in 1919 by Lionel Curtis, right-hand man to prominent figures such as Cecil Rhodes and Alfred Milner, who were themselves leaders of the Anglo-Saxon globalist movement at the turn of the 20th century.
+Although we know the agenda items (politics, economics, defence…), it is not possible to find out the details of what is discussed at the group’s meetings, as they are subject to “Chatham House rules”.
+Chatham House, the British equivalent of the American Council on Foreign Relations (CFR), was founded in 1919 by Lionel Curtis, right-hand man to prominent figures such as Cecil Rhodes and Alfred Milner, who were themselves leaders of the Anglo-Saxon globalist movement at the turn of the 20th century.
 Lionel Curtis advocated a unified world organisation within the framework of a “federal Commonwealth”.
 The Bilderberg continues with Chatham House’s tradition of secrecy regarding debates and decisions.
 Nations are supposed to be sovereign, but as far as the Bilderberg Group is concerned they can “get lost”.

 The IG Farben empire played a decisive role in both Hitler’s rise to power and in the war.
-As the American senator Truett Bone put it on the 4 June 1943: “Farbern was Hitler, and Hitler was Farben”.
+As US senator Truett Bone put it on the 4 June 1943: “Farbern was Hitler, and Hitler was Farben”.
 Prince Bernhard made his way through this sinister world.
 We should also point out that he was a member of the SS for 18 months, as proven by the remarkable historian Anthony Sutton.
 We’ll complete his CV by noting that he was the first president of the World Wildlife Fund (whose goals are tantamount to pantheism), founded by Julian Huxley (UNESCO’s first president and eugenicist), brother to Aldous Huxley, author of Brave New World (1931), a true hommage to globalism, which has largely been put into practice since the collapse of the Berlin Wall.

 The Bilderberg Group’s activities have far-reaching consequences.
-Aside from the work of its members, who hold posts in economic policy and journalism, we mustn’t forget the important role of the group’s former president, Etienne Davignon who, in coordination with Henry Kissinger, was behind the decision to elect Hermann Van Rompuy as EU president.
+Aside from the work of its members, who hold key posts in economic policy and journalism, we mustn’t forget the important role of the group’s former president, Etienne Davignon who, in coordination with Henry Kissinger, was behind the decision to elect Hermann Van Rompuy as EU president.
 The Bilderberg meetings affect our daily lives and are rarely talked about by the official media, RTL Belgium being an exception, as it covered the 2000 meeting in its news programme.
 It is, therefore, vital to know what this group does.